cloudopsworks/terraform-module-aws-rds-aurora/README.md

     - enabled (bool): If true, the cluster will be recovered from a snapshot (same or other cluster).
     - cluster_identifier (string, optional): Source cluster identifier for recovery.
     - snapshot_identifier (string, optional): Snapshot identifier for recovery.
+    - from_cluster: true | false # (optional) true if recovery is from cluster snapshot, false if from instance snapshot, defaults to true
+    - instance_identifier: "rds-instance-name" # (optional) if recovery will be done from instance snapshot, required when from_cluster=false.
+    - snapshot_identifier: "rds-cluster-snapshot-name/rds-instance-name" # (optional) if recovery will be done from snapshot
   - global_cluster:
     - create (bool): If true, create a new global cluster resource.
     - id (string, optional): Use existing Global Cluster ARN/ID (conflicts with create).